 The following lists, in line with paragraph 5 and 6 of the Trade Support Loans Priority List 2014, provide the occupations and qualifications for which skilled persons are a priority.
 Australian Apprentices undertaking training in one of these qualifications may be eligible to receive Trade Support Loans.

-The Trade Support Loan Guidelines provide an overview of the programme and outline the operational and administrative framework for implementing Trade Support Loans.
+The Trade Support Loan Guidelines provide an overview of the program and outline the operational and administrative framework for implementing Trade Support Loans.